 Acupuncture for fertility and assisted conception is now widely recognised as an effective treatment for both men and women.
 Acupuncture can be used for unexplained infertility and diagnosed conditions, and to increase success rates with assisted conception.
 Fertility problems have increased over the last 25 years, as more women are waiting until their 30’s to start trying to conceive.
 Increasingly, men too, are facing fertility problems.

 HOW ACUPUNCTURE HELPS FERTILITY

-Acupuncture can also reduce stress and anxiety often experienced by couples who are trying to conceive.
+Furthermore, acupuncture can also reduce stress and anxiety often experienced by couples who are trying to conceive.
 For some with unexplained infertility, acupuncture is often just the therapy to turn things around.

 Assisted conception for women who fail to fall pregnant may be their only option.
 There may be an underlying reason for this such as blocked tubes, endometriosis, genetic problems or low sperm count.

-Assisted conception research has shown that acupuncture can increase the chances of IVF success by almost 50%.
+Research has shown that acupuncture can increase the chances of IVF success by almost 50%.